CS3219-AY2324S1-G04/peerprep_user_service/README.md

 Handles the storing and retrieving of user information.

 The build script `build_image.sh` produces 2 docker images.
-- `peerprep_user_service_database` - the database for storing user information.
+- `peerprep_user_service_database` - Database for storing user information.
-- `peerprep_user_service_api` - the REST API for interacting with the database.
+- `peerprep_user_service_api` - REST API for interacting with the database.

-Note that when a `peerprep_user_service_database` container is created, a default admin account, with user name `admin`, is created as well.
+Note that when a `peerprep_user_service_database` container is created, a default PeerPrep admin user account, with user name `admin`, is created as well.

 ## Table of Contents